Guide to Fruits and Vegetables that Grow in Shade

 picture of squash vine, which can be planted in partial shade and allowed to grow into the sun

-Grow vining crops that can grow upwards and into the sunlight.
+Vine crops can grow up and into the sunlight.

 If you have a partially shaded area where vining crops could grow up into a sunnier location, this can be a useful strategy.

 • Squash.
-Like cucumber, they grow respectably well in partial shade.
+Like cucumber, they do fine in partial shade.
 I've grown them along a semi-shaded cedar hedge, and was delighted to find the hedge studded with squash at the end of the season.

 • Pole and runner beans.
 The year I grew runner beans up a tee-pee underneath my apple tree they grew right up into the tree above...and those scarlet flowers looked great amongst the green apples!